The Snowman (2017 film): Plot

 It's discovered that the recent victims each visited the clinic of Dr. Vetlesen, who also oversees Støp's high-class prostitution ring.
 When Becker's phone is reactivated, the signal is traced to Vetlesen's house.
 Katrine goes to arrest Vetlesen herself but finds him dead of a gunshot wound to the head, along with the remains of Birte Becker and another missing person, Hegen Dahl.
 The police rule Vetlesen's death a suicide and suspend Katrine for breaking protocol.

 Katrine, hoping to trick Støp into confessing to killing her father, flirts with him at a public event.
 He invites her to his hotel room where she sets up a hidden camera but to no avail; she is attacked and drugged by a masked figure who severs a finger on her right hand.
 The attacker uses the finger to unlock her work tablet and wipe all its data.
 The next morning, Harry finds Katrine dead inside a car decorated by the outline of a snowman on its roof.

 Rakel visits Harry, admitting she is conflicted and misses him.
-They start kissing passionately but are interrupted by a phone call.
-The next day, Harry remembers Mathias worked at Vetlesen's clinic and realizes he is the killer.
+They start kissing passionately but are interrupted by a phone call from Mathias.
+Following a lead left behind by Katrine, Harry reinterviews Birte Becker's husband Filip and finds out he met with a hormone specialist and visiting consultant who ends up being Mathias.
 Meanwhile, Mathias kidnaps Rakel and Oleg, taking them to a cottage in Telemark.
 Harry locates the cottage and finds Mathias holding the mother and child hostage.
 Mathias is revealed to be the boy from the first scene, hating his mother for abandoning him and eventually targeting mothers whom he judges are harming their children.
 Harry frees Rakel from a cable harness but loses a finger.
 Mathias escapes and Harry chases him onto a frozen lake.
 Mathias shoots Harry then walks towards him.
 The ice beneath him breaks apart and he falls into the water, dragged beneath the ice by the current.

 The final scene shows Harry, having had his missing finger replaced by a metal prosthesis, volunteering for a new homicide case.